novonordisk-research/ProcessOptimizer/benchmarks/readme.md

 # Benchmarks

-This folder contains the different benchmarks we have run.
+This folder contains the different benchmarks we have performed.
+The framework for making model systems and benchmarks are in the `ProcessOptimizer/model_systems` and `ProcessOptimizer/benchmarking` folders, respectively.

 ## Structure

-Each benchmark run or family of benchmark runs has its own folder, with the python file needed to run the benchmark and the putput .csv file.
-Each such folder should have a paragrap in the [Benchmarks](#benchmarks) paragraph, detailing what the purpose of the benchamrk is, what parameters were varied (and which weren't), and what the conclusions were.
+Each benchmark run or family of benchmark runs has its own folder, with the python file(s) needed to run the benchmark and the output .csv file(s).
+Each such folder should have a paragraph in the [Benchmarks](#benchmarks) section, detailing what the purpose of the benchmark is, what parameters were varied (and which weren't), and what the conclusions were.

 ## Benchmarks